Pineapple Growing in the Florida Home Landscape

 Varieties

-There are numerous pineapple varieties, however, 'Smooth Cayenne' is one of the most common variety grown.
-Other varieties that may be difficult to find for planting include 'Red Spanish', 'Singapore Spanish', 'Green Spanish', 'Sugarloaf', and 'Queen'.
+There are numerous pineapple varieties, however, the more common fresh fruit varieties sold in the US include 'Del Monte Gold'® (also called 'MD2') and 'Tropical Gold'® and similar clones.
+'Smooth Cayenne' was one of the most common varieties grown and exported fresh to the US mainland but it is not common now.
+Other varieties which may be difficult to find for planting include 'Red Spanish', 'Singapore Spanish', 'Green Spanish', 'Sugarloaf ', and 'Queen'.
 There are many variants of these pineapple varieties.
-More recently, several new varieties have been developed and released including 'Delmonte Gold' and 'MD2'.

 Varieties.